Relasym/Penguins/README.md

 # Penguins

-Quickly, make a game about penguins before they go extinct
+Quickly, make a game about penguins before they go extinct.
+Now using TypeScript.

 todo:
 - General